Florence Moore West: Gavilan, Loro, Mirlo, and Paloma

 Located just a short walk from the Tresidder Memorial Union, Stanford Bookstore, Lake Lagunita, and the Row, West FloMo is an ideal location for students who are actively involved in both the academic and social life of the Stanford community.

-Lydia Tan is Managing Director of Real Estate for the Oakland A’s, where she oversees the development of the team’s new ballpark district at Howard Terminal and redevelopment of the Oakland Coliseum.
+Lydia Tan leads a consulting practice that provides real estate development and finance advisory services to purpose-based organizations.
+Prior to establishing her practice, Lydia was Managing Director of Real Estate for the Oakland A’s, where she oversaw development of the team’s new ballpark district at Howard Terminal and redevelopment of the Oakland Coliseum.
 Prior to joining the A’s, she held senior level executive positions at a number of regional and national real estate development & investment companies.
 Her prior work included more than two decades focused on developing affordable housing and investing in underserved communities.
 Lydia holds an M.B.A. from Stanford University, and an A.B.
 Architecture degree from the University of California at Berkeley.

 A registered architect, Lydia is keenly interested in creating great places in the urban environment and fostering a sense of community at all scales.
 As a result, she spends much of her volunteer time on a variety of policy, philanthropic, academic and other efforts that are focused on this topic.
 She is a member of the Board of Directors of the S.H.
-Cowell Foundation, Habitat for Humanity Greater San Francisco, and SPUR.
+Cowell Foundation, San Francisco Housing Acceleration Fund, and SPUR.
 In addition, she serves on the Dean’s Advisory Council for UC Berkeley’s College of Environmental Design, as well as Stanford Real Estate Council.
 Her hobbies include drumming, jewelry making, reading and eating John’s cooking.

 John Barton is Director of Stanford’s Architectural Design Program and a licensed architect .
 He is a former member of the Palo Alto City Council and also served two terms on the Palo Alto Unified School District Board of Education.
 His practice has spanned nearly thirty-five years and has received numerous design awards including an AIACC Honor Award in Urban Design for collaborative work on high-speed rail options in Palo Alto.
 He was elevated to the College of Fellows of the American Institute of Architects in 2013.
 John has an extensive record of regional community involvement.
 He was appointed by the State Legislature to help draft California’s Master Plan for Education K-16.
 He is a founding member of the Community Working Group that built the Opportunity Center in Palo Alto.

-John received his B.A. and Master’s Degrees in Architecture from UC Berkeley.
+John received his B.A. and Master’s Degrees in Architecture from UC Berkeley and a Doctor of Design degree from Carnegie Mellon.
 John’s interests include reading (fiction plus American and European history), cooking, playing lacrosse, and watching college football.
 While at Berkeley he met and married Lydia.
-They have two adult sons.
+They have two adult sons, and became grandparents during COVID.